Schools of Magic

 Once you have figured out what spells your new mage wields, and choose the nature of your magical item, it is time to determine just how potent these anomalous abilities are.
-In order to do this, simply roll once on table D for each magical power the character possesses.
+To do this, simply roll once on table D for each magical power the character possesses.
 After this is done, you may 'gamble' on one spell (or magic item) rank of your choosing for every three of such the character has (round up).

 Character / Spell Limitations

 Often, a player may not be happy with the ranks they've rolled up for their new mage.
 Even after adjusting spell ranks for any bonuses granted by his or her school or from gambling attempts, they're just not satisfied with what they've come up with.
 This isn't necessarily a bad thing, as sometimes one has a specific vision in mind for their character.
 This is where limitations come in.

 A player may subject their sorcerer to additional limitations (above and beyond those offered by schools) to make them more powerful.

 Limitations come in two distinct flavors: spell limitations and character limitations.
 A spell limitation is just that, an altering of how said spell works to the detriment of the player (as compared to others who can use this spell).
 A spell so limited may not affect certain objects or beings, can take longer to cast (initiative penalties), may require a mage to provide extra materials that are expended upon the spell's casting, and so on.

 Character limitations, however, change the nature of every spell a mage uses, not just one.
 Such limitations include the inability to use one type of magical energy (universal, dimensional, etc.), a required focus necessary for all of a mage's spells (which may or may not be easily replaceable), or possibly a chronological constraint on spell use (can't cast spells at night, on Thursdays), and so on.